pivot-access-ltd/bma-offline-docs/originals/historical-release-notes-835.md

 <h3 id="heading--dhcp-relay-support">DHCP relay support</h3>

-MAAS now supports the modeling of DHCP relays in your network.
+MAAS now supports the modelling of DHCP relays in your network.
 For example, if an edge switch is forwarding DHCP traffic to a MAAS DHCP server, an administrator can tell MAAS that the VLAN at the edge will have its DHCP traffic forwarded to a particular destination VLAN.
 This allows MAAS to configure the DHCP server running on the primary and/or secondary rack controller to include a shared-network statement for that VLAN.

 Please note that MAAS does not provide a DHCP relay service.
 Network administrators must configure a DHCP relay service to forward DHCP traffic from edge networks to the IP addresses of of the primary and/or secondary rack controller(s), on the VLAN where DHCP is enabled.